boldbi/bold-bi-docs/docs/working-with-dashboards/configuring-cross-filters.md

 To remove a selected widget from the master widgets section, use the `delete` option in its header.

 > **NOTE:** Filter type widgets are automatically added for user convenience by default but can be removed if not needed.
-For the filter type widgets such as Combo Box and Date Picker with the [dashboard parameter](/working-with-data-sources/dashboard-parameter/) configuration, cross-filtering can be used.

 **Filter profiles**